Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

-Anthropic's current generally-available lineup as of July 2026: Sonnet 5 (the new default), Opus 4.8, Haiku 4.5, and — restored on July 1 after a 19-day government-ordered suspension — Fable 5, a Mythos-class model that sits above the Opus tier (see our Claude Fable 5 explainer for the restoration story and its credits-based billing).
+Anthropic's current generally-available lineup as of late July 2026: Sonnet 5 (the default), Opus 5 (the new Opus-tier model — see our Claude Opus 5 write-up for the launch details), Haiku 4.5, and Fable 5, a Mythos-class model that sits above the Opus tier (see our Claude Fable 5 explainer for its credits-based billing).
 The three workhorse tiers share a common feature surface (text + image input, vision, tool use, Skills, Projects) but differ meaningfully on capability, speed, cost, and context window.
-Picking the right one for the right task is still the highest-leverage tooling decision most professionals make in 2026 — but Sonnet 5 just made the default answer much better.
+Picking the right one for the right task is still the highest-leverage tooling decision most professionals make in 2026.

 This guide does the translation.
 Specs cited come from Anthropic's model documentation as of July 2026.